-[10] New accounting pronouncement:
+[10] Upcoming accounting pronouncement:

 In August 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
-ASU 2016-14 will amend financial-statement presentations and disclosures, with the goal of assisting not-for-profit organizations in providing more relevant information about their resources (and the changes in those resources) to donors, grantors, creditors, and other users.
+ASU 2016-14 amends financial-statement presentations and disclosures, with the goal of assisting not-for-profit organizations in providing more relevant information about their resources (and the changes in those resources) to donors, grantors, creditors, and other users.
 ASU 2016-14 includes qualitative and quantitative requirements in the following areas: (i) net asset classifications, (ii) investment returns, (iii) expense categorizations, (iv) liquidity and availability of resources, and (v) the presentation of operating cash flows.
-The new standard will be effective for fiscal years beginning after December 15, 2017.
-The Center has chosen not to early-adopt this new pronouncement.
+The new standard is effective for fiscal reporting periods beginning after December 15, 2017.
+Management is currently evaluating the effect that this new guidance will have on the Center's financial statements and related disclosures.

-NOTE B - INVESTMENTS
+Note B - Investments